-We also added a coloured strip to give the products an easily recognisable touch, as well as allowing customers to visualise the flavour of the tea.
+We also added a coloured strip to give the products an easily recognisable touch and allow customers to visualise the flavour of the tea.

 It’s hard to find a person that doesn’t know what McDonald’s logo and colours look like.
 Frankly, their logo is legendary.

-However, we wanted to find out what McDonald's would look like if they became a sophisticated brand, selling high-end burgers and coffee instead of fast food filled with additives.
+However, we wanted to find out what McDonald’s would look like if it became a sophisticated brand, selling high-end burgers and coffee instead of fast food filled with additives.

 We thought of the brand as one of the high-end coffee shops in London.

 We kept McDonald’s classic look and slogan (including a modern and minimalist sans-serif font) but changed the colours to add a more mature look.

 The bags also give them a signature look — it would be easy to spot anyone getting a coffee and cake from McDonald’s!

 We also added a wooden peg to give them a more sophisticated look.